29 Best Trout Flies: Modern Flies Used By River Guides

 Guides have been testing flies for years, and they test them in all kinds of conditions so they get to know what works and what doesn’t.

 Competition anglers generally have a community of other competition anglers.
-They also have coaches, team members, and mentors, and they learn from each other so they can keep improving and evolve faster.
+They also have coaches, team members, and mentors, and they learn from each other to keep improving and evolving faster.
 Part of that learning and evolving includes sharing their best flies with others.

 In fact, in my opinion, competition anglers are often the most skilled fly anglers there are, and they are even more skilled than most trout guides.